JuliaPerf/IntelITT.jl/README.md

 ## Attaching to launched processes

-If you want to attach a profiler to a running processe, you need to take extra care, as the profiler will not be able to override the stubs provided by IntelITT.jl.
+If you want to attach a profiler to a running process, you need to take extra care, as the profiler will not be able to override the stubs provided by IntelITT.jl.
 To work around this, you need to specify beforehand which ITT API collector to use.
 For example, if you know you'll be attaching using VTune, find the collector library that VTune uses: